Cartoon Network (Latin America)

+Logo during the Toonix era and Noods era (2010-2012).
+The logo was only seen after USA's Noods were replaced by the Check It 1.0 era.
+However, the Toonix bumpers remained, just with the Check It logo at the end from January to September 2012.

 Cartoon Network is a Latin American pay television channel distributed by Warner Bros.
 Discovery for the Latin American audience and the Caribbean.
 It is the Latin American version of the original Cartoon Network television channel in the United States.
-It is divided into three feeds: two are in Spanish (Mexico/Pan-Latin America and Caribbean), and the other is in Portuguese for Brazil.
+It is divided into two feeds: two are in Spanish (Mexico/Pan-Latin America and Caribbean), and the other is in Portuguese for Brazil.
 The feeds have different schedules.

 It primarily airs cartoons and animated programming, marketed towards children and adolescents.
 Operated in Argentina by Warner Bros.
 Discovery Americas, it began broadcasting on April 30, 1993.